civcode/SensorFusionND-P2-CameraBased2dFeatureTracking/report/README.md

 |2|ORB		|BRISK|24|
 |3|HARRIS	|BRISK|30|

 If we look at the best performance in terms of feature matches per time unit we get the following top three.
-The Harris detector looses its position because of the computationally expensive gradient calculation.
+The Harris detector loses its position because of the computationally expensive gradient calculation.

 |Rank|Detector|Descriptor|Milliseconds per feature match|
 |---		|---|---|---|